shay5510/CSRGAN/README.md

 Number of dog breeds: 120<br/>
 Number of images: 20,580<br/>
 **The images are in different resolution thus we add resize(256X256) to the preprocess**<br/><br/>
-We use small portion of the dataset: ~30 different dog breeds ~6K images.<br/> We splited our dataset to train and test with respect to the different dog breeds.<br/>
+We use a small portion of the dataset: ~30 different dog breeds ~6K images.<br/> We splited our dataset to train and test with respect to the different dog breeds.<br/>
 Train: ~5400 images<br/>
 Test: ~560 images<br/>